TrevorChLiu/LearnLeague/README.md

 ## Dependencies (Highly important)
 Please download following dependencies before launching this project:
 * MySQL server.
 You can download the community from the official website: https://dev.mysql.com/downloads/mysql/.
 After that you can download the server from the community easily.
-* Flask and MySQL connector for Python.
-Run this code in your terminal: `pip install flask mysql-connector-python`.
+* Flask, MySQL connector, and PIL for Python.
+Run this code in your terminal: `pip install flask mysql-connector-python PIL`.

 After two dependencies are downloaded:
 1. Open the MySQL CML command line client and type: `create database learn_league_db;` to create our simulated remote database.